imprint-serde/imprint/README.md

 ![Imprint v.
 Protobuf: Merging Records](.github/images/imprint-merge_bench.png)

-The source for the benchmarks are available in the `benches` directory of this repository.

 ### Projection (Field Subset)

 Projection can be done without deserializing any of the payload.
 After